Hyper101-cmd/automation-pipeline-challenge-c3/README.md

 Image pinning: redeploy last-known-good image tag

 This pipeline covers automated validation, Kubernetes deployments with gated promotions, and rapid rollback, aligned to a modern containerized infrastructure.

-Do you also want me to make a diagram of this pipeline so it looks more visual in your README?
-That could make it stand out.

 ## Automation Pipeline Diagram
 <a href="docs/automation-pipeline.png">